Skip to main content

 Workflow Shadower

 Workflow Replayer works well when verifying the compatibility against a small number of workflow histories.
-If there are lots of workflows in production need to be verified, dumping all histories manually clearly won't work.
-Directly fetching histories from cadence server might be a solution, but the time to replay all workflow histories might be too long for a test.
+If there are a lot of workflows in production that need to be verified, dumping all histories manually clearly won't work.
+Directly fetching histories from the Cadence server might be a solution, but the time to replay all workflow histories might be too long for a test.

 Shadow Options